Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Data analysis

 where $Q(\rho)$ denotes the precision matrix of the areal model, $pr(y_i\mid x_i^T\beta+w_i, \theta)$ denotes the density corresponding to the link $h(\cdot)$ and $pr(\beta,\tau_w, \rho, \theta)$ is the prior for the parameters.
 If $h(\cdot)$ is the identity link, e.g., the responses are Gaussian, then we can exploit conjugacy for generating $w$ in a sampler.
 However, for non-Gaussian responses, we have to sample $w$ and the other parameters using a Metropolis random walk sampler from the joint density in (\ref{eq:bayesmod}).

-We conducted simulation experiments assessing the performance of the areal data models using the three graph structures described in Section~\ref{sec:rho}.
-For each graph, we embed the vertices on the Euclidean plane and generate the spatial random effect vector $w$ from an exponential Gaussian process, i.e. $w \sim N(0,M/\tau_w)$ where $M=\exp(-\phi d(i,j))$ and $d(i,j)$ denotes the distance between the embedding of the $i$th and $j$th vertex, $\tau_w$ is the spatial precision and $\phi$ is the spatial decay.
+We conducted simulation experiments assessing the performance of the areal data models using the three graph structures described in Section~\ref{sec:rho} --- path, grid and US states.
+For each graph, we embed the vertices on the Euclidean plane and generate the spatial random effect vector $w$ from an Gaussian process, i.e., $w \sim N(0,\tau_w M)$ where $M^{-1}$ is the covariance matrix corresponding to an exponential (Mat\'ern$_{1/2}$) GP, i.e., $M^{-1}=\exp(-\phi d(i,j))$ with $d(i,j)$ denoting the distance between the embedding of the $i^{th}$ and $j^{th}$ vertex.
 The path graph has a distance preserving embedding in the Euclidean plane such that $D(i,j)=|i-j|$.
-We embed the grid graph into a $10\times 10$ grid in the Euclidean plane.
-Although the resulting distance matrix is not identical to the shortest distance (or geodesic) matrix on the graph, the distance between each neighbour-pair remains one.
+We embed the grid graph within a $10\times 10$ grid in the Euclidean plane.
+Although the resulting distance matrix is not identical to the shortest distance (or geodesic) matrix on the graph, the distance between each neighbor-pair remains one.
 For the United States graph, we use the centroid of each state to create the distance matrix.
-We scale the distance matrix so that the average neighbour-pair distance is one.
-To generate $w$, we use $\tau_w=0.25$ and $\phi=-\log(j/10)$ for $j=1,\ldots,9$.
-This implies that the average neighbour pair correlation $\rho=\exp(-\phi)$ varies between $0.1$ and $0.9$, thereby covering a wide spectrum of scenarios.
+We scale the distance matrix so that the average neighbor-pair distance is one.
+To generate $w$, we use $\tau_w=0.25$, $\tau_e=2.5$ and $\phi=-\log(j/10)$ for $j=1,\ldots,9$.
+This implies that for the exponential GP the average neighbor pair correlation $\rho=\exp(-\phi)$ varies between $0.1$ and $0.9$, thereby covering a wide spectrum of scenarios.
 Subsequently, we generate the response $y$ comprising independent $y_i=x_i^T\beta+w_i+\eps_i$, where $x_i$ is a $2\times 1$ vector comprising two independent standard normal variables, $\beta=(1,5)^T$, and the $\eps_i$'s are independent $N(0,\tau_e)$.
-Two values of the noise precision $\tau_e$ were used so that the ratio $r=\tau_w/\tau_e$ of the spatial and noise precision was $0.1$ and $0.5$.